NVSL/QuadClass-Resources/labs/Building-The-Quadcopter-Schematic/README.md

 ## Equipment, Supplies, and Software You Will Need

 1. Create a team in eaglint.
 You _must_ do this before clicking the starter link below. <!-- Covid ONly -->
-1. The starter repo for this lab: https://classroom.github.com/g/_CVJzOir. <!-- Covid ONly -->
+1. The starter repo for this lab: https://classroom.github.com/g/_CVJzOir. <!-- Covid ONLY --> <!-- Next time reveal this link in eaglint after they have formed the group, so they know what name to use -->
 <!-- 1.
 The repo you started in "Programming the Hardware Lab" -->
 2. The `custom.lbr` library you built in previous lab.
 3. Read through the [Eagle Tricks Page](../../Eagle/Eagle-Tricks.md).